thgh/hivepanel/HIVE-SPEC.md

 ### hive.hostnames

-This label assigns hostnames to a service.
+This label assigns one or more hostnames to a service.
 The router will use this information to configure virtual hosts.
 If empty, the service should not be considered a web service.
+Hostnames are separates by a comma, newline or semicolon.

 ### hive.web.https